V. Key Issues: Population Health >> E. Health Protection >> Occupational Safety & Health (last updated 11.23.15)

 - BLS.
 Workplace Injuries and Illnesses–2010

 - BLS.
-Nonfatal Occupational Injuries and Illnesses Requiring Days Away From Work, 2010
+Nonfatal Occupational Injuries and Illnesses Requiring Days Away From Work, 2014.
+An annual report typically released in the following November of the year featured.

 - BLS.
 State Occupational Injuries, Illnesses, and Fatalities.
 State data presenting the number and frequency of work-related injuries, illnesses, and fatal injuries are available from two BLS programs: nonfatal cases of work-related injuries and illnesses that are recorded by employers under the Occupational safety and Health Administration’s (OSHA’s) recordkeeping guidelines are available for 46 States and Territories from the BLS Survey of Occupational Injuries and Illnesses (SOII); fatal cases of work-related injuries are available for all States, Territories, and New York City under a separate program, the BLS Census of Fatal Occupational Injuries (CFOI).
 This site provides state-level data starting in 1996 on the number and rate of both occupational injuries/illnesses and fatal injuries/illnesses.